Skip to content

 Parameters

-input String (required) The input string that you want to autocomplete.
-This input string could be a partial address, a place name, or any other string that you want to find a match for Landmark 81
+input String (required) The input string you want to autocomplete.
+It can be part of an address, a place name, or any other string for which you want to get matching results Landmark 81

 size Number The maximum number of results to return from the search.
 5